holochain/holochain-rust/doc/holochain_101/src/zome/capabilities.md

 ### Grant Capabilities

 You can use the `commit_capability_grant` HDK function to create a custom capability grant.
-For example, imaging a blogging use-case where you want to grant friends the ability to call the `create_post` function in a `blog` zome.
-Assuming the function `is_my_friend(addr)` correctly examines the provenance in CAPABILITY_REQ global which always holds the capability request of the current zome call, then the following code is an example of how you might call `hdk::commit_capability_grant`:
+For example, imagine a blogging use-case where you want to grant friends the ability to call the `create_post` function in a `blog` zome.
+Assuming the function `is_my_friend(addr)` correctly examines the provenance in the `CAPABILITY_REQ` global, which always holds the capability request of the current zome call, then the following code is an example of how you might call `hdk::commit_capability_grant`:

 ``` rust
 pub fn handle_request_post_grant() -> ZomeApiResult<Option<Address>> {